pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 These metrics are used to track training stability and ensure the autoencoder is learning meaningful visual structure in the embedding space.

+Although these metrics quantify reconstruction quality, they do not demonstrate that the learned latent representation captures high-level semantic concepts or aligns with language-based embedding spaces.
+Establishing semantic organization requires additional downstream evaluation.

+### Autoencoder Information Flow Inspection

+Following training, the notebook performs a deterministic inspection of one training frame as it passes through every major stage of the autoencoder.

+The inspection visualizes:

+- Original input frame
+- Encoder feature maps
+- Flattened representation
+- Latent representation
+- Expanded latent representation
+- Decoder feature maps
+- Reconstructed frame
+- Absolute reconstruction error
+- Compression summary

+Each convolutional stage displays the feature map with the highest activation variance, providing a representative visualization of the learned features at that stage.
+Together, these visualizations illustrate how the encoder compresses visual information into a compact latent representation and how the decoder reconstructs the original frame.

+The inspection concludes by summarizing the compression ratio and reconstruction quality while emphasizing that successful reconstruction alone does not demonstrate semantic organization of the latent space.

-### Development Experiment Configuration
+### Experiment Configuration

-The notebook supports development-subset training to enable rapid experimentation and parameter tuning before full-dataset training.
+The notebook supports both development-scale and full-dataset training experiments.
+Development configurations enable rapid experimentation and parameter tuning before scaling to the complete NExT-QA training split.

 The baseline configuration includes:

-* Development subset of NExT-QA videos
+* Development subset or full NExT-QA training split
 * Standardized training metadata generated by Notebook 02
 * Fixed frame sampling per segment
 * Convolutional autoencoder architecture